Automating-GIS-processes/site/source/index.rst

 Course topics by week
 ---------------------

-In teaching period 1 (Geo-Python), we focused on learning the basics of Python programming.
+During this course, we will dive into manipulating and analyzing geographic data in Python.
+This course builds upon topics introduced in the Geo-Python course, where we focused on learning the basics of Python programming.
-See the materials on the `Geo-Python course page <https://geo-python.github.io>`_.
+You can find materials from the Geo-Python course at `https://geo-python.github.io <https://geo-python.github.io>`_.

-In teaching period 2 (Automating GIS processes), we dive into spatial data management and analysis using python.
-This part of the course runs for seven weeks starting on Tuesday the 27th of October 2020.
+The Automating GIS processes course runs for seven weeks at the University of Helsinki starting in the second teaching period on Tuesday the 27th of October 2020.
 Topics per week are listed below.
-Please note that course materials are updated each week before the lesson:
+Please note that this web page is updated each week before the lesson:

 +----------------+---------------------------------+
 | Week           | Theme                           |